csconfederation/rulebook/docs/5_transactions.md

         - **5.11.5.2.2**&emsp;All franchises must maintain at least one future draft pick in the first two rounds of each tier.

-        - **5.11.5.2.3**&emsp;All franchises must maintain at least three future draft pick in the first five rounds of each tier.
+        - **5.11.5.2.3**&emsp;All franchises must maintain at least three future draft picks in the first five rounds of each tier.

 - **5.11.6**&emsp;If there is a reasonable doubt, accompanied with evidence, that the GM of a franchise or the franchise itself will not return in the following season, then admins may hold a vote to remove the ability for that franchise to make trades for the duration of the season, and also reverse any trades by that franchise during the week prior to the start of the vote.